 How to submit nominations

-Eligible persons are invited to submit nominations for honorary degrees and honorary fellows to the Secretary to Senate, Mr David Pacey as follows:
+Nominations for honorary degrees and honorary fellows should be submitted to the Secretary to Senate, Mr David Pacey on the appropriate form, see below.

-Note: Those approved by Senate will normally be awarded in the year following approval.
+Note: Nominations approved by Senate in 2016 will normally be awarded in the year following approval.